-The full 44 page article on Daniel 9 has been summarized into a 22 page document.
-Both articles have been published on this website.
-This current article is another summary that focuses specifically on the dispensational interpretation of Daniel 9.
+The full 44-page article on Daniel 9 has been summarized into a 22-page document.
+Both articles are available on this website.
+This current article is a further summary that focuses specifically on the Dispensational interpretation of Daniel 9.

 Overview of the Text

 Daniel received the Daniel 9 prophecy in 538 BC.
 At that time the Jewish nation was in Babylon in captivity, and Jerusalem and the temple were in ruins.
 Daniel prayed for Jerusalem (9:16), the sanctuary (9:17) and his people (9:19).
 While still praying, the angel Gabriel appeared to him (9:21) and gave him the prophecy contained in verses 24 to 27.

 The prophecy starts in verse 24 with the announcement that 70 sevens have been decreed for Israel and their capital city, Jerusalem, listing 6 goals to be achieved through the 70 sevens:

 Seventy weeks are determined upon thy people and upon thy holy city,

 to finish the transgression, and

 to make an end of sins, and